 Hmmm are you feeling cosy yet…?

 I have tried to get these right so many times but have failed on so many occasions.
 I really wanted them to taste like the shop bought ones I used to always buy and I could just never do it.
 They were either too dry, too cakey, too hard or too soft. .
 But alas!
-I think I have figured it out and I even added in some desiccated coconut to enhance flavour and texture to the cookie.
-Desiccated coconut in anything is pretty much amazing and it definitely took these cookies to another level giving them the extra chewiness I desired.
+I think I have figured it out and I even added in some desiccated coconut to enhance chewiness and texture to the cookie.
+Desiccated coconut in anything is pretty much amazing and it definitely took these cookies to another level giving them the extra chew I desired.

 Chewy healthier oat and raisin cookies